Free self-hosted Pokémon TCG collection manager

 A modern Pokédex for your Pokémon card collection.

-PokéCollector brings cards, sealed products, binders, wishlists, price tracking, analytics, scanning, and multi-user collections into one free, dark, playful web app.
+PokéCollector brings cards, sealed products, binder planning, wishlists, CSV import, price insights, scanning, and safer self-hosted updates into one free, dark, playful web app.

 Built by Gilles Romer.

-Free and open source Docker ready TCGdex data Cardmarket prices Scanner
+Free and open source Docker ready Binder planner CSV import Safer updates

 PokéCollector dashboard overview with anonymized data